SPC-H-Avans/MarioGame/README.md

 # Getting Started
 - Install [VCPKG](https://vcpkg.io/en/index.html)
 - Clone the repository
-- Follow MacOS instructions if you are on MacOS otherwise continue
+- Follow MacOS instructions if you are on MacOS, if you are on Windows follow the Windows instructions, otherwise continue
 - Run `vcpkg integrate install`
 - Run `git submodule update --init --recursive`
 - Add the following CMake options:
     - `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake`
     - `-DVCPKG_TARGET_TRIPLET=[x64-windows | x64-osx | arm64-osx | x64-linux ]` (depending on your platform)
+    - When using CLion, go to `File (Preferences on MacOS) > Settings > Build, Execution, Deployment > CMake > CMake Options` and add the options there

 ## MacOS
 - Install [Brew](https://docs.brew.sh/Installation)